Ulizeuz/nd00333_AZMLND_C2/README.md

 # OVERVIEW

-Basically, Machine Learning Operations is applying DevOps principles like deploying a model, consuming endpoints and automating a pipeline.
-We show a end to end Operationalizing Machine Learning:
+Machine Learning Operations is applying DevOps principles like deploying a model, consuming endpoints and automating a pipeline.
+In this project we work with the Bankmarketing dataset and Azure to configure an end to end cloud-based Operationalizing Machine Learning with the following steps:

 - Auto ML model
 - Deploy the best Model